pgchamberlin/chintz/README.md

 It should be possible to initialise the Parser with dependencies

  - An instance of a templating engine, such as Mustache
- - 0 or more instances of formatters for the resolution of specific dependencies, which should be registered in the Parser instance
+ - Zero or more instances of formatters for the resolution of specific dependencies, which should be registered in the Parser instance

-#### 3.1 Public methods
+#### 3.2 Public methods

 The Chintz Parser should expose the following methods: `prepare`, `render`, and `getDependencies`.